vinc/moros/doc/filesystem.md

 During boot MOROS will detect the hard drives present on the ATA buses, then check the presence of a filesystem on those hard drives.
-If no filesystem is found, MOROS will open a console in diskless mode to allow the user to create one with the `mkfs` command:
+If no filesystem is found, MOROS will open a console in diskless mode to allow the user to create one with the `disk format` command:

-    mkfs /dev/ata/0/0
+    disk format /dev/ata/0/0

 This command will write a magic string in the first superblock, mount the filesystem, and allocate the root directory.